 For riding clubs and equine groups Trudi proposes informal, engaging talks covering a wide range of topics.
 Talks can be combined with demos and clinics.

-Trudi is a qualified Equine Behaviour Consultant and is insured to work as a behavioural therapist and freelance instructor.
+Trudi is a Certified Horse Behaviour Consultant with the IAABC and is insured to work as a behavioural therapist and freelance instructor.